 Mailfence is a secure email suite with end-to-end encryption and the ability to work with different email clients.
 It is offered by ContactOffice Group SA, a Belgian company founded in 1999.
 The founders launched Mailfence in November of 2013.
 Your data is stored on Mailfence’s own servers in Belgium, which has pros and cons.

 Being based in Belgium is good because the country is not part of the Five Eyes intelligence alliance, and does not use National Security Letters (NSLs), gag orders, or other techniques to secretly gather data about users.
 Mailfence maintains a Transparency Report and Warrant Canary so users can see what legal requests for information it has received in any six-month period.

 Being based in Belgium also has drawbacks, however, as a member of the Fourteen Eyes intelligence alliance.
-In 2016, the Belgian government imposed new data retention rules that can force Mailfence to log information about your online activities.
+In 2016, the Belgian government imposed new data retention rules.
+The period of retention remains 12 months as before.